Kealba

 Kealba is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Kealba's population has a high level of cultural diversity, with 38.8% born overseas and 46.0% speaking a language other than English at home.
-Christianity is the predominant religion in Kealba, accounting for 58.9% of its population.
-Buddhism, however, is more prevalent in Kealba compared to Greater Melbourne, making up 9.1% versus 4.2%.
+Kealba has high cultural diversity, with 38.8% of its population born overseas and 46.0% speaking a language other than English at home.
+Christianity is the main religion in Kealba, comprising 58.9%.
+Buddhism is overrepresented, making up 9.1%, compared to Greater Melbourne's 4.2%.

 Frequently Asked Questions - Diversity